Classes are underway at the University of Queensland in Brisbane, and I’ve been reflecting on … Read more

 - Financial aid transfer planning

-- Airport pickup and reception in Sydney and Brisbane
+- Airport pickup and reception in Brisbane

 - Arrival Welcome packet containing important local contact details and information